 2 p.m. — Scandi Spa

 Just a little way south of Copper Harbor is Mount Bohemia, known as the Jackson Hole of the Midwest.
-This renowned backcountry skiing destination recently upped its game with a brand-new Nordic-style spa.
+This renowned backcountry skiing destination features a rejuvenating Nordic-style spa.
 Enjoy the traditional cycle of hot (cedar sauna or eucalyptus steam room) to cold (a cold-water plunging pool with waterfall) to chill (a hot toddy in the Log Cabin bar).
 If you prefer to finish warm—and no shame if you do—you can spend some time soaking in the U.P.’s biggest outdoor hot tub.
 Be on the look out for a new Himalayan salt sauna and a large panoramic Finnish sauna overlooking the ski slopes coming soon!